freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

       assert.property(parsed, 'valid');
       assert.isTrue(parsed.valid);
       }"
-  - text: The return value will be an object containing `valid`, which is `true` if the number may be placed at the provided coordinate and `false` if the number may not.
-If false, the returned object will also contain `conflict` which is an array containing the strings `"row"`, `"column"`, and/or `"region"` depending on which makes the placement invalid.
+  - text: The return value from the `POST` to `/api/check` will be an object containing a `valid` property, which is `true` if the number may be placed at the provided coordinate and `false` if the number may not.
+If false, the returned object will also contain a `conflict` property which is an array containing the strings `"row"`, `"column"`, and/or `"region"` depending on which makes the placement invalid.
     testString: "async getUserInput => {
       const input = '..9..5.1.85.4....2432......1...69.83.9.....6.62.71...9......1945....4.37.4.3..6..';
       const coordinate = 'A1';